DAOveloped/HappyNewsDAO/README.md

 - Github: (Version control and project management): GitHub is used as the version control system and project management tool for the Happy News DAO project.
 It allows for collaborative development, code sharing, and issue tracking.

 ## Processes and Autonomy
-To ensure autonomous operation of the project, several key processes can be implemented:
+To ensure autonomous operation of the project, several key processes will be implemented:
 - Journalist Onboarding: Module A can utilize automated user registration and application processes, minimizing the need for manual intervention in the onboarding of new journalists.
 - Article Scanning and Verification: Module B should implement robust and automated processes to scan and verify the authenticity of articles.
 By incorporating AI algorithms and techniques, the system can detect AI-generated content and ensure human authenticity.
 - Sentiment Analysis: Module E, with the integration of Langchain, can perform sentiment analysis autonomously.
 The sentiment analysis process should continuously improve through self-adjusting features, allowing the project to adapt and enhance accuracy over time.